 Kids who have worn glasses for a long time are often very anxious to start wearing contacts.
 Also, kids who need to start wearing glasses during the pre-teen and teen years would often like to just start out with contacts instead of glasses.
 So at what age can you wear contacts?
 There are several factors to consider before making that decision.

 - How responsible is my child?
 Will they be able to handle taking care of their contacts?

 - Do they play sports?
 Contact lenses are better for sports because there is no chance for injury with a broken frame.
 Their peripheral vision is better, too.

 - What is their prescription for?
 Contact lenses have been shown to help control the progression of nearsightedness, so wearing contacts might be a great solution.

 We also offer sports vision contact lenses.
 These colored contacts help athletes see contrasts better (i.e. a white ball in a blue sky).
-Depending on the sport, the color will enhance a player’s vision for best results.
+Depending on the sport, the color will enhance a player?s vision for best results.
 Many professional athletes have begun wearing these colored contacts.
-For more information on these amazing contacts, click here.

 At Val Vista Vision, we want to make sure everyone in the family has the best eye care possible.
 From eye exams to frames for all ages, to contacts in stock so you don?t have to wait for them to ship, we want your experience with Val Vista Vision to be excellent.
 Our eye care experts are here to take care of you!